FAForever/faf-architecture/adrs/0006-use-wordpress-as-website.md

-# Using phpBB3 as forum software
+# Using phpBB3 as website

 * Status: superseded
 * Deciders: ZePil0t